FNNDSC/pfdcm/README.md

 git checkout persistent-db
 ```

-In this directory, find the `orthanc.json` file and make the following edits
+In this directory, open the `orthanc.json` file and make the following edits

 - Find the `"DicomModalities"` block in the JSON file, and find the `"CHRISLOCAL"` key.